Voice Search: Learn to Optimise for the Future of SEO

 You should already be familiar with Siri, Cortana and Alexa.
 They’re taking over homes left, right and centre.
 These voice assistants are reading you the daily news, playing your music and telling you your daily schedule.
 They make life simpler, and allow you to search when you’re on the go or have your hands full.
 If you already own one, you know nothing beats being able to say what you want and having it read or played back to you in an instant.
 In a world of instant gratification and results, voice search technology won’t be going anywhere.

 The same is true of SEO.
 Voice search has changed the way people write content and optimise their sites.
-Having a casual conversation with your voice assistant is now the norm, and as such, the way SEO is done is having to change.
+Having a casual conversation with your voice assistant whether on mobile or not, is now the norm, and as such, the way SEO is done is having to change.
 The way people interact with their voice assistants is conversational and natural.
 People don’t speak in keyword stuffed sentences, and as such content is having to be written in a more colloquial tone, with long tail keywords, questions and answers.
 Search engines are having to learn to interpret natural phrases and speech quirks/accents into their voice search programming.

 Voice search is the future of SEO.
 In 2018, this SEO trend won’t be going anywhere.
 Predictions are that 55% of all searches will be by voice search in 2020.
 Here are some ways to prepare for it.